BenRGarcia/OOP-With-JavaScript/02-Buzzwords/README.md

 > Abstraction, Modeling, Association, Aggregation, Composition, Encapsulation, Information Hiding, Inheritance, Polymorphism

-Although JavaScript doesn't work quite the same way as 'Classical OOP' languages (prototypal versus class-based inheritance), it still supports all of the above OOP Principles -- albeit a different implementation to achieve the same end.
+Although JavaScript doesn't work quite the same way as 'Classical OOP' languages (it has prototypal rather than class-based inheritance), it still supports all of the above OOP Principles -- albeit a different implementation to achieve the same end.